vvaske/MK.MobileDevice/README.md

 # MK.MobileDevice
-MK Industries collaboration - A powerful, versatile library providing multiple interfaces to access and manipulate iOS devices, written in C#.
+MK Industries collaboration - A powerful, versatile library providing multiple interfaces to access and manipulate iOS devices over USB and WiFi (using both Apple drivers and custom drivers for Linux recompiled for Windows) written in C#.
+(Still being actively developed)

-##Features
+## Features
 Use a simple API to do all kinds of cool things with your iDevice, over a USB cable or wirelessly (with iTunes WiFi Sync).

 Here is a short list containing SOME (there are a LOT more features) of the many features of this library